 Using an LMS, or learning management system, can be a great way to educate and train employees.
 An LMS can encourage employees to seek out new knowledge that can help them with their jobs.
 Such a system can even help managers and HR in succession planning by tracking which employees have the skills for higher-level positions.

 Not all LMS software is created equal.
 You’ll need to determine what features are the most important for your organization and seek out software that offers them.
-A free online software match tool like Matchr.com’s can help you to narrow down your search once you have an idea of what you need.
-But what features might an LMS include?
+You can check out our list of best LMS software solutions.
+But, in the meantime, discover what features an LMS should include.

 Some LMS systems offer pre-created courses you can use while others let you create your own.
 In some cases, both options may be available.
 Typically, though, it’s important to have the choice to create your own courses.
 Your course needs are unique and therefore may not be completely covered by an LMS’ own course library, no matter how extensive it is.